-I was having lunch at a local cafe a couple of weeks ago when I ran into the mom of one my son’s friends.
-She was with a friend, and since they grabbed the table next to mine, we exchanged chit chat about our kids’ ages and the fun/hell of travel sports.
-It could have been any conversation from any year and anywhere in the suburbs.
+Not long ago, I ran into the mom of one my son’s friends at a lunch spot.
+She was with a friend, and after they grabbed the table next to mine, we exchanged chit chat about our kids’ ages and the hell of travel sports.
+It could have been any conversation from any year and anywhere in the vast suburban swath of America.

 We wound up half-picking at our salads and no longer laughing about getting kids off of Fortnite, but stewing instead.